George Takei: Activism and advocacy

 On December 8, 2015, following Donald Trump's call to ban all Muslims from traveling to the United States, Takei appeared on MSNBC to denounce him: "It's ironic that he made that comment on December 7, Pearl Harbor Day – the very event that put us in those internment camps", Takei said. "[A congressional commission] found that it was three things that brought that about.
 One was racial hysteria, second was war hysteria and third was failure of political leadership.
 Donald Trump is the perfect example of that failure. ...
 What Donald Trump is talking about is something that's going to make his logo 'America disgraced again'."
 During the transition following Trump's election, Carl Higbie cited the internment of Japanese Americans as a historical precedent for a register of Muslims.
 Takei described Higbie's comments as "dangerous" and went on to say on The Last Word with Lawrence O'Donnell that "[r]egistration of any group of people, and certainly registration of Muslims, is a prelude to internment."

-On March 31, 2017, Takei announced his intent to challenge Devin Nunes, Republican incumbent House Representative for the 22nd District of California.
+On March 31, 2017, Takei announced his intent to challenge Devin Nunes, Republican incumbent House representative for the 22nd District of California.
 A few hours later, he acknowledged that it had all been an April Fools' joke and instead announced his support for Jon Ossoff, who was running in Georgia's 6th congressional district special election, 2017.
-While Ossoff did not win the House seat, he did become Georgia's Senator in 2021.
+While Ossoff did not win the House seat, he did become Georgia's senator in 2021.

 Takei formerly served as chair of the Council of Governors of East West Players, one of the pioneering Asian Pacific American theaters in the United States, until 2018.
 That same year, he played the parts of Sam Kimura and Ojii-San in East West Players' and the Japanese American Cultural & Community Center's joint production of Allegiance.
 Throughout the press tour of the production, he spoke openly about parallels he saw between the WWII-setting of the musical and the current political climate of the United States.

-Takei and his husband Brad Altman own a New York City-based digital publication called Second Nexus which publishes "news with commentary from a progressive perspective".
+Takei and his husband Brad Altman own a New York City–based digital publication called Second Nexus, which publishes "news with commentary from a progressive perspective".

 In the run-up to the 2024 United States presidential election, Takei came out strongly for Kamala Harris while criticizing Donald Trump.
 He wrote in an opinion piece in the Daily Beast that he viewed Trump as a creator of "cruel chaos" who must be prevented from taking office again.
-Takei also criticized Gaza war protesters for not backing Harris' presidential campaign claiming that "I doubt they speak for most progressives."
+Takei also criticized Gaza war protesters for not backing Harris's presidential campaign, claiming that "I doubt they speak for most progressives."

-On September 22, 2025, Takei was named the Honorary Chair of the 2025 edition of Banned Books Week.
+On September 22, 2025, Takei was named the honorary chair of the 2025 edition of Banned Books Week.
 Takei mentioned his upbringing as having a "lack of access to books and media," and called on people to fight against censorship of books.